robrotheram/k8-homer/Readme.md

 ## Acknowledgements

 K8-Homer is built upon the foundation provided by [Bastien Wirtz's Homer](https://github.com/bastienwirtz/homer).
 We extend our gratitude to the contributors and maintainers of Homer for their excellent work.

-## Contact

-For questions or further assistance, feel free to reach out to the project maintainer at [maintainer@example.com](mailto:maintainer@example.com).